Kauravi dialect

-Standard Hindi and Urdu are based on the Hindustani derived from Khariboli, specifically on its Dehlavi dialect (Old Hindi).
-Hindustani gained prestige when it was accepted along with Persian as a language of the court, before that it was only a language the Persianate states spoke to their subjects in and later as a sociolect of the same ruling classes.
+Modern Hindi and Urdu are two standard registers of Hindustani, descending from Old Hindi, originally called Hindavi and Delhavi which gained prestige when it was accepted along with Persian as a language of the courts.
+Before that, it was only a language the Persianate states (like Delhi Sultanate) spoke to their subjects in, and later as a sociolect of the same ruling classes.

-Modern Kauravi contains some features, such as gemination, which give it a distinctive sound and differentiates it from Braj, Awadhi, and Hindustani.
-An early form of Kauravi became the main basis of Old Hindi, which subsequently developed into Hindustani and then into Hindi and Urdu.
+Modern Khariboli contains some features, such as gemination and pitch accent, which give it a distinctive sound and differentiates it from Braj and Awadhi.
+Old Hindi evolved to become the colloquial lingua franca Hindustani from which are Hindi and Urdu the respective standard registers.

 Geographical distribution

-Khariboli is spoken in the rural surroundings of Delhi and northwestern Uttar Pradesh, as well as in some neighbouring areas of Haryana and Uttarakhand.
+Khariboli is spoken in the rural surroundings of Delhi and west Uttar Pradesh, as well as in some neighbouring areas of Haryana and Uttarakhand.
 The geography of this part of North India is traditionally described as doabs.

 In Haryana, the following districts are Khari-speaking: